-I’m Development Director at the Education Endowment Foundation, a major grant-making charity founded in 2011 that will invest more than £200m over 15 years in projects aiming to break the link between children’s attainment and family background.
-Prior to that, I worked on major campaigns for the University of Oxford for 13 years.
+I’m Development Director at the Education Endowment Foundation, a major grant-making charity founded in 2011 that will invest more than £200m over 15 years in projects aiming to break the link between family income and children’s attainment.
+In March 2013, the EEF was designated the ‘What Works’ centre for improving education outcomes for school-aged children by the UK government.
+Before joining the EEF, I worked on major campaigns for the University of Oxford for 13 years.
 During that time, as associate and then acting director of development, I helped lead an 85-strong development office as the University passed the £1bn milestone in its ‘Oxford Thinking’ Campaign.

 You can view the collection of my writings on fundraising by clicking here.